CARING FOR YOUR PET GERBILS

 Chew Blocks – Your gerbil’s teeth will grow throughout their life.
 Give them a variety of chewing aids to keep their teeth trimmed.
 A branch from outside may not be safe nor will a toilet paper or paper towel roll.
 Small animal chews are generally made from balsa wood, which is hard enough to gnaw on, but soft enough not to splinter or cut.
 Your gerbil doesn’t play fetch with a ball or run after squeaky toys, as other pets do, but they have a behavioural need, and that is to chew.

-Tunnels and Tubes/Blocks and Ladders – Your gerbils will love to burrow and run about in a maze of tunnels, or run an obstacle course of blocks and ladders.
-In order to provide them with mental stimulation and exercise, they require an assortment of tunnels, tubes, blocks and ladders.
+Tunnels and Tubes – Your gerbils will love to burrow and run about in a maze of tunnels and tubes.
+In order to provide them with mental stimulation and exercise, they require an assortment of tunnels and tubes to play and explore in.

 Exercise Wheel – Just like us, gerbils need exercise to stay healthy and trim.
 As any gerbil owner can tell you, the wheel is used nightly for your little one’s instinctual need to run, run, run!